New

 Wrap the app with IntentApiProvider (base URL + token callback + default context).
 Use hooks in components.

-import { IntentApiProvider, useIntentQuery, useIntentMutation, intentFactory } from "@intent-api/react";
+import { IntentApiProvider, useIntentQuery, useIntentMutation } from "@intent-api/react";

 <IntentApiProvider